morrownr/8821cu-20210916/README.md

 "Yes", with or without having to enter your password, you do have sufficient access rights.)

-DKMS is used for the installation if available.
+DKMS is used for the installation, if available.
 DKMS is a system utility which will automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.